-7. Permanents distance will not count towards any ACP awards (Super Randonneur, Randonneur 5000) or towards BC Randonneurs club awards based on ACP/RM distance (the John Hathaway Memorial Award ["Iron Butt"], or the 40,000 km award).
-There is a dedicated Permanents award however (the "BC-12"), for completing a permanent in each of 12 consecutive months.
-Regular ACP/RM rides (brevets, fleche and traces) can be used in this mix, so a rider doesn't necessarily need to ride a Permanent during the regular brevet season, April to September, if regularly riding ACP/RM sanctioned brevets.

 8. A permanent can be ridden by any BC Randonneurs club member.
 The permanent brevet program is limited to members only.
 Membership renewal is January 1.
 Go to Membership.

 10. Permanents cannot be used to qualify for any ACP/RM events - PBP, Rocky Mt 1200, etc.

-12. A "General Event Form & Waiver" must be completed, signed and submitted to the Permanent Coordinator BEFORE the permanent.
+12. A Event Waiver & and a Covid-19 Waiver must be completed, signed and submitted to the Permanent Coordinator BEFORE the permanent.
 (Details below)

-[Changed text]